michaelroust/icg-minecraft-shaderpack/MERGED_SHADER/report/REPORT.md

 game rendering pipelines and producted something that you can actually play with and not only demonstrate in a 2min video.
 To whom may be interested we would be glad to explain how to install the shaderpack to try for themselves.

+We also built a custom map to showcase each feature individually, just drag the folder `ICG Demo G24` into your minecraft saves folder and launch minecraft with our shader to see each of the features.
+We have also included a separate video that gives a full tour of our map.

 # Team contributions